InstituteFestivalProfessionals

 On November 20, Industry Talk: Shifting European Distribution Landscape and Future Audiences delved into these changes, offering insights into the evolving landscape of European film distribution and strategies for engaging audiences.
 The event was hosted by REACH'M, a collaboration between virtual cinema innovators Picl and Medialoc, supported by Creative Europe Media NL.
 The discussion, moderated by Michael Gubbins (Sampomedia), featured a panel of speakers, including Marynia Gierat (director, Kino Pod Baranami), Sarah Mosses (founder & CEO, Together Films), Marc Smit (co-CEO, Cinéart), Greet Stevens (business director & digitalization, MOOOV), Anke van Diejen and Noortje van de Sande (CEO, Picl), and Maria-Silvia Gatta (European Commission).

 Among other examples Mosses highlighted was Your Fat Friend by Jeanie Finlay about a blogger, Aubrey Gordon, who writes about the realities of living as a self-described “very fat person.”
-Together Films supported Finlay in producing a virtual watch party during the Thanksgiving weekend, which Aubrey was willing to do, and it was sold out in four hours, covering the film's entire UK tour.
+Together Films supported Finlay in producing a virtual watch party during the Thanksgiving weekend, and it was sold out in four hours, covering the film's entire UK tour.
 As Mosses explained, this approach focused on understanding Finlay’s audience’s needs and engaging with them on their terms.
 Accessibility was an important issue, as many members of the community felt excluded from physical spaces, and Finlay was deeply committed to addressing these challenges by actively questioning the cinemas about the size of their seats and the presence of armrests.
-While such hybrid models present numerous advantages, the film industry faces hurdles, as Mosses noted, because it generally lacks the vocabulary to fully recognize and celebrate the opportunities presented by online viewership.
-“We cannot [transition] to a truly hybrid industry until we acknowledge online viewership as an integral part of [the ecosystem],” she said, adding that this shift requires redefining success and getting past the emphasis on box office opening weekend numbers.
+Aside from the evident benefits of such hybrid models, Mosses also brought forth broader challenges, as the film industry still lacks the language to fully recognize and celebrate the opportunities presented by online viewership.
+“We cannot [transition] to a truly hybrid industry until we acknowledge online viewership as an integral part of [the ecosystem],” the CEO of Together Films said, adding that this shift requires redefining success and getting past the emphasis on box office opening weekend numbers.